Billy Joe Saunders ‘voluntarily vacates’ WBO title, faces six-month ban

 This ‘course of action’ now sees Andrade and Kautondonkwa’s benefit as Saunders considers where he goes from here.

 Andrade v Kautondonkwa takes place on October 20 at the TD Garden in Boston, live on DAZN.

 Promoter Frank Warren had planned an appeal, although Saunders has now taken control of his own destiny.

 Should the ban be upheld, Saunders faces the possibility of fighting just twice in a two and a half year period.

-The entire 2018 calender would also be blank following two failed attempts to fight Martin Murray previously.
+The entire 2018 calendar would also be blank following two failed attempts to fight Martin Murray previously.

-A move up to 168 could now be a realistic proposition for Saunders, with fights against the likes of Chris Eubank Jr. and James DeGale on the table.
+A move up to 168 could now be a realistic proposition for Saunders, with fights against Chris Eubank Jr. and James DeGale on the table.